stevedoyle/mytime/README.md

                                   tracking data is stored.
   --category [Area|Focus|Proj|Prof|All]
-                                  Category of time entries to summarise --tsv                           Format the output as tab separated values --from [%Y-%m-%d|%Y-%m-%dT%H:%M:%S|%Y-%m-%d %H:%M:%S]
+                                  Category of time entries to summarise --csv                           Format the output as comma separated values with one row per time entry --tsv                           Format the output as tab separated values --from [%Y-%m-%d|%Y-%m-%dT%H:%M:%S|%Y-%m-%d %H:%M:%S]
                                   Start of time tracking period (default is